JThomas404/cloudforgex/docs/challenges-and-learnings.md

 }
 ```

 Each service component has a dedicated IAM role with only the permissions required for its specific function.
-This approach minimizes the potential impact of credential compromise and adheres to AWS security best practices.
+This approach minimises the potential impact of credential compromise and adheres to AWS security best practices.

----

 ---